Mastadon peak hike joshua tree

 Resources: Where to Stay

-You can embark on a journey to experience five incredible islands off of the coast of Southern California.
+You can start a journey to experience five incredible islands off of the coast of Southern California.
 They’re known as the Channel Islands.

 [Please note: While you can drive there in 3 hour’s time, the islands themselves are only accessible by park concessionaire boats (Island Packers) or private boats.]